Transportation Systems Management and Operations (TSMO)

 TSMO strategies help to improve roadways by directly addressing many of the root causes of recurring and non-recurring congestion.
 These strategies range from projects and tools, to policies and procedures, to organizational structure.

-Click here to see parts one and two of the "Behind the Plow" series and more TSMO success stories.
+Click here to see more TSMO success stories.

 Benefits of TSMO: